furrymanbearpig/log-monitoring-extension/README.md

 ### 2. Log Configuration

 This includes specifying the location of the logs and the various search strings/regular expressions to be searched for in the logs.
+For Windows, use escape characters while configuring log directories.
+For example: C:\\\Directory\\\LogsToMonitor\\\.
+Note that '\\' is the escape sequence.

 There are multiple scenarios that can be configured in the ```logs``` section: